Unpaid Overtime FAQs

 Are Independent Contractors entitled to overtime?

 Many companies hire workers as independent contractors.
-However, the law may consider you an employee and you may legally be an employee and entitled to overtime if the company controls when and where you work and what you do, or provides your tools and materials, or prevents you from working for other people or businesses.
+However, the law may consider you an employee and you may legally be an employee and eligible for your employer to pay overtime if the company controls when and where you work and what you do, or provides your tools and materials, or prevents you from working for other people or businesses.

-Examples of “independent contractors” who legally may be employees and entitled to overtime include welders, truck drivers, painters, carpenters, laborers, mechanics, and telecommunications repairmen.
+Examples of “independent contractors” who legally may be employees and eligible for overtime include welders, truck drivers, painters, carpenters, laborers, mechanics, and telecommunications repairmen.

 Are day-rate employees entitled to overtime pay?